Theory of resonant x-ray scattering with ultrafast intense pulses: Applications

 \section{Applications}

-We use the approach described in Sec.~\ref{Res_scattering_formalism} to study resonant x-ray scattering from an Ne\textsuperscript{+} atom that is driven by an ultrafast x-ray pulse.
-The Ne\textsuperscript{+} atom is exposed to a soft x-ray pulse which is used to drive a resonant transition between $1s2p^{-1} \rightarrow 1s^{-1}2p$ at $\omega_{in} = 31.23$ a.u.($\sim850$ eV).
-At high intensities, the incident pulse can drive Rabi oscillations between the valence-hole ground state $1s2p^{-1}$ and the core-hole excited state $1s^{-1}2p$.
-The outgoing photons can in general come from elastic scattering, resonant fluorescence or stimulated emission.
-Also, we note that the scattering probability $P_ {\boldsymbol{k},\boldsymbol{\epsilon}}$ [Eq.~(\ref{summed_scatteringprobability})] describes resonant fluorescence and elastic scattering channels and not stimulated emission.
-Stimulated emission is in the direction of the incident driving x-ray field and can be calculated directly from $\ket{\psi^{(0)} (t)}$.

-A Ne\textsuperscript{+} atom exposed to such a resonant x-ray has been studied theoretically with a two-level description ~\cite{Kai_phay_Neplus, Cavaletto_ResFluor_PRA}, including for the case of resonant fluorescence at a specific angle.
-Here, we use a four-level description for the electronic states (see Fig.~\ref{Schematic_diagram}) to fully capture the dependence of elastic scattering and resonant fluorescence on the scattering angle and outgoing photon polarization.
+In this section, we use the approach described in Sec.~\ref{Res_scattering_formalism} to study resonant x-ray scattering from an Ne\textsuperscript{+} atom.
+This atom in an intense x-ray pulse has been studied theoretically with a two-level description ~\cite{Cavaletto_ResFluor_PRA} for a special case of resonant fluorescence at a specific angle.
+As shown in Fig.~\ref{Schematic_diagram}~\cite{Companion_letter}, we use a four-level description for the electronic states to fully capture the dependence of elastic scattering and resonant fluorescence on the scattering angle and outgoing photon polarization.
 The four electronic states are $1s2p_{-1}^{-1}$, $1s2p_0^{-1}$, $1s2p_{+1}^{-1}$, and $1s^{-1}2p$ with the first three levels being degenerate.
 The spin-orbit interaction and relativistic effects have been ignored as it is not expected to play a significant role here.

-There are three decay channels that occur in the chosen system.
-The first two being the Auger decay in the core-excited state and spontaneous emission from the core-excited state.
-However for Ne\textsuperscript{+}, the spontaneous emission rate is negligible compared to the Auger decay rate~\cite{Cavaletto_ResFluor_PRA,Hiddenresonance_kanter,Auger_Rabi_Santra}.
-Therefore, the decay rate of the core-hole excited state from these two channels is effectively the Auger decay rate $\Gamma_{a,3} \sim 0.01$ a.u.
-The other decay channel involves off-resonant photoionization from any of the 4 electronic states.
-The photoionization cross-section for the triply degenerate ground state was estimated to be $8.4\times 10^{-4}$ a.u. ($\sim$23.6 kilobarns) and the core-excited state was estimated to be $1.1\times 10^{-3}$ a.u. ($\sim$31.7 kilobarns)~\cite{Cavaletto_ResFluor_PRA, Elettra_database}.